-Curriculum development of courses and awards is at the heart of teaching; it defines the basis for content and requirements for students to complete certificates and degrees.
-Faculty have a critical role to ensure that curriculum is current, that it meets the needs of students and the community, and that it is compliant with local and statewide standards.
-The Board of Trustees relies primarily on the recommendations of faculty regarding curriculum and policies related to academic affairs.
-The Committee on Curriculum and Instruction is a subcommittee of the Academic Senate; members include representation from each constituent group of LBCC.
-There are 5 subcommittees of Curriculum that provide technical review and make recommendations to the Curriculum Committee: Academic Policy & Standards, Assessment of Student Learning Outcomes, Associate Degree/General Education, Course Evaluation, and Department Planning/Program Review.
+Curriculum development is at the heart of teaching; it defines the basis for content and requirements to complete courses and programs.
+A critical faculty role is to ensure that curriculum is current, meets the needs of students, industry, community, and is compliant with local and statewide standards.
+The Board of Trustees relies primarily on the faculty recommendations regarding curriculum and policies related to Academic Affairs.
+The Committee on Curriculum and Instruction (CCI) members include representation from all constituent groups of LBCC.
+CCI has five subcommittees providing technical review and making recommendations to the CCI: Academic Policy & Standards, Assessment of Student Learning Outcomes, Associate Degree/General Education, Course Evaluation, Department Planning/Program Review.
 Administrative Procedures 4020 are overseen by the Academic Senate and govern the Curriculum Committee.